JanJanda/otava/README.md

 The [CSV on the Web](https://www.w3.org/TR/2016/NOTE-tabular-data-primer-20160225/) W3C recommendations specify, how to describe CSV files published on the Web using JSON-LD descriptors containing important metadata, such as column names, data types and more.
 The goal of this project is to implement a validator of CSV files based on the CSV on the Web W3C recommendations.

-## Status of Development
+## Structure of the Project

-Java version 17.0.1 is used in this project.

-The library part of this project is developed.
-There are automatic unit tests with great coverage.
-It is possible to execute individual parts of the library in the tests.
-The tests can be modified to try different behavior.
-There are also resources for the tests.
-It is easy to find the files because the project follows the [Standard Maven Layout](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html).
-The command `mvn test` executes the tests.

-The command line interface is also developed.

-The web application is currently being developed.
+This project achieves the goal and adds several extra features.
+Most of the project is implemented in Java, specifically Java 17.0.1 is used.
+The core is in a library.
+The library can be used with the command line interface application.
+The project also contains a web application implemented in JavaScript.
+The web application provides a graphical user interface for better user experience.
+There is a Java web worker in the backend of the web application.
+The project uses [Docker](https://www.docker.com/) to simplify development and deployment, but it can be used without Docker as well.

 ## The Library